 The branch I chose was inside the massive shopping centre Evropeisky Shopping Centre.
 You can see what this was inevitably leading up to…

-If you want some delicious Russian lunch, I’d definitely find one of these cafés.
+If you want some delicious Russian lunch, I’d definitely find one of these cafés for your Moscow itinerary.
 The interior is really cute – lots of red gingham and cosy armchairs.
 I coloured in a colouring-book thing on the tablecloth, which was almost definitely not aimed at adults.
 Their cherry brioche pie was a solid 10 and just what I needed before a wee shopping spree.

 Shopping: Russian high-street style

 I’m a massive advocate of NEVER shopping for clothes abroad unless there are affordable high-street shops that you can’t get in the UK, otherwise it’s a total waste of time because it’s just stuff you can get at home.